Ventilation for Buildings

 Buildings need ventilation to remove stale air and replace it with fresh air.
 The way we currently ventilate buildings is very energy intensive.

-The difficulty lies in the fact that different factors sit in tension, for example for reducing the spread of Covid through the air, opening all the windows is optimal, but this sits in tension with levels of comfort in terms of room temperature.
+The difficulty lies in the fact that different factors may sometimes sit in tension.
 Striking a balance between health, comfort, and energy efficiency is a complex challenge.

 Our Work

-Our research focuses on understanding and optimising room ventilation, with the ultimate goal of identifying general principles that apply across different building designs and could inform practical design rules for efficient ventilation systems.
+Our research focuses on understanding and optimising different strategies for the ventilation of a space, with the ultimate goal of identifying general principles that apply across different building designs.